 - 1 tbsp oil such a canola or grapeseed

 - 1 small red onion, diced (about 2/3 cup)

 - 2 cloves garlic, minced

-1 can tomatoes with diced chilies (with the liquid)
+- 1 10-oz can tomatoes with diced chilies (with the liquid)

-Stir in the tomatoes with the juices.
-Bring to a boil and stir in the black beans, lime juice and salt and pepper.
-Cook, uncovered, for 5-10 minutes until the mixture thickens.
+- Add the tomatoes with their juices to the pan.
+Bring to a boil and then add the black beans, lime juice and a pinch more of salt and pepper.
+Cook, uncovered for 8-10 minutes, or until much of the liquid evaporates.